-The Garden Grill claims the number two spot on our list of best character dining at Disney World thanks to its unique atmosphere, hearty meals and the amount of time characters spend at each table.
+The Garden Grill claims the number two spot on our list of best Disney World character dining thanks to its unique atmosphere, hearty meals and the amount of time characters spend at each table.
 The restaurant, located in The Land pavilion at Epcot, slowly rotates as guests dine, giving them a unique perspective of the Living with the Land boat ride below and a changing background throughout the meal.
 The food is classic American fare in bountiful portions, served all-you-care-to-eat family style.
 Heaping plates of fresh-from-the-land salad and vegetables, along with buttermilk mashed potatoes and French fries, accompany turkey breast slices with gravy, slow-braised pot roast and carved pork with apple chutney to appease every taste.
 (And dessert — berry shortcake with vanilla bean whip cream — is delicious, too!)

 3. Akershus Royal Banquet Hall at EPCOT